rdegges/rdegges-blog/articles/2010/announcing-django-quotes.md

-% Announcing django-quotes
+Title: Announcing django-quotes
-%
+Date: 2010-05-25 20:30
-%
+Author: Randall Degges

-# Announcing django-quotes
+Tags: programming, python, django

 I bet you thought I was dead!
 It has been quite a while since my last post.
 Despite my previous writing conviction, I managed to work myself into somewhat